brutif/app-password-app-token-docs/app-tokens.md

    - If your application is protected by an OpenID Connect client, your application can use the [Propagation Helper API](https://www.ibm.com/support/knowledgecenter/en/SSAW57_liberty/com.ibm.websphere.javadoc.liberty.doc/com.ibm.websphere.appserver.api.oidc_1.0-javadoc/com/ibm/websphere/security/openidconnect/PropagationHelper.html) to obtain the access token that it obtained from the provider.
    - You can request an access token from the Provider directly using an implicit flow
        - The authorization header contains the base64 encoded user id and password.
        - The scope parameter must be a preAuthorizedScope in the client configuration
+   - The lifetime of the token is specified by the "accessTokenLifetime" parameter in the OAuth configuration.

 implicit flow example:
 ```